pawatsethaput/OpenBank/OAuth-1.0-Server.md

 ## B)  Signing the request :

-The Open Bank Project OAuth 1.0 implementation uses the “HMAC-SHA128” and “HMAC-SHA256” as signing methods.
+The Open Bank Project OAuth 1.0 implementation uses the “HMAC-SHA1” and “HMAC-SHA256” as signing methods.
-The key to sign the base string is : oauth_consumer_secret, for the 1st step (obtaining the request token).
-For the 3rd step (obtaining the access token) and the access for protected resources the key is the concatenation of the consumer secret and the token secret with the “&” character in the middle like this:oauth_consumer_secret&oauth_token_secret
+The key to sign the base string is the concatenation of the consumer secret and the token secret with the “&” character in the middle like this: oauth_consumer_secret&oauth_token_secret, in the first step the application does not have yet a token so it will be an empty string.

-The signature that results from the signature process MUST be encoded also since the protocol requires encoding all the OAuth parameters.
+The signature that results from the signature process MUST be encoded in base 64 also since the protocol requires encoding all the OAuth parameters.

 # Step 4 : Accessing to protected resources :

 Once the application have an a access token an secret token, it can access to protected resources.
-The request is the same as in step 3 except the oauth_verifer which MUST not be included.
+The request is the same as in step 3 except the oauth_verifer which MUST not be included in the header.

-The request URLs to access to protected resources are specified in this [page](https://github.com/OpenBankProject/OBP-API/wiki/REST-API-V1.0).
+Please see the API documentation for more details how to access protected resources.